hamstergene/hamstergene.github.io/macapps/ticket-renewer.md

 Support links:

-  * Create a [Support Ticket](https://hamstergene.freshdesk.com/support/tickets/new) to report a bug, suggest a feature or ask a question (*ignore account creation email if you don't want to monitor ticket status*).

   * [Kerberos Ticket Autorenewal Privacy Policy](/macapps/ticket-renewer-privacy/) as required by Mac App Store.

+  * I do not have enough free time to adequately handle new feature requests anymore.
+If you find the app broken on a newer macOS, create a (*ignore account creation email if you don't want to monitor ticket status*).

 [![Kerberos Ticket Autorenewal App Screenshot](/img/macapps/ticket-renewer-screenshot1.png)](/img/macapps/ticket-renewer-screenshot1.png)